 wifi down wifi up

-Note, at this stage the wlan is combined with the lan.
+At this stage the wlan is combined with the lan.

 One of the brilliant uses of OpenWrt is standard iptables.
 Here we only allow some hardware MAC addresses to use the WIFI.
 First list the connected MAC adresses with